Oranges are everyday human food items that some people give their pets. But can dogs eat oranges? Are oranges safe and healthy for dogs?

 If your dog is overweight or diabetic, don’t let them eat oranges.
 The high sugar content isn’t healthy.

-Talk to your vet if your dog has an adverse reaction to eating oranges that lasts longer than a day.
+Talk to your vet if your dog has an adverse reaction to eating oranges that lasts more than a day.
+It’s always best to discuss your dog’s diet with your veterinarian before you make any changes.

 Sara B. Hansen has spent 20-plus years as a professional editor and writer.
 She’s also the author of The Complete Guide to Cocker Spaniels.
 She decided to create her dream job by launching DogsBestLife.com in 2011.
 Sara grew up with family dogs, and since she bought her first house, she’s had a furry companion or two to help make it a home.
 She shares her heart and home with Nutmeg, a Pembroke Welsh Corgi.
 Her previous dogs: Sydney (September 2008-April 2020), Finley (November 1993-January 2008), and Browning (May 1993-November 2007).
 You can reach Sara @ editor@dogsbestlife.com.